kssrivastava835-lab/Typing-speed-test/README.md

 - A typing test that you can do on the command line
 - Calculate typing speed in real time , Finding errors by comparing characters one by one Choose a random sentence for each test.
 Get instant feedback on your performance.
 Keep testing (play multiple times).

-Tech Stack: Python 3 Built-in libraries: time for keeping track of how long you type and random for picking random test sentences.
+Tech Stack Python 3 Built-in libraries: time for keeping track of how long you type and random for picking random test sentences.

 How It Works:
 The user is asked to start the test (yes or no).